vasanthk/css-refresher-notes/README.md

 http://codepen.io/chriscoyier/pen/csgoD

-* There are three different syntaxes that browsers have supported.
-This isn't what they are officially called, but you can think of it like:
+* There are three different syntaxes that browsers have supported:

   - Old: original WebKit-only way, with stuff like from() and color-stop()